Supply Chain Initiatives

 Epson procures goods from around the world.
 Domestic Japanese procurement accounts for about 38% of our total procurement spend.
 Asia accounts for the large majority of the remaining 62%.

-Our procurement spent for direct materials (production materials and outsourced manufacturing) accounts for about 65% of the spend and indirect materials (including factory consumables, machinery, public relations, logistics, and staffing) for about 35%.
+Our procurement spend for direct materials (production materials and outsourced manufacturing) accounts for about 65% of the spend and indirect materials (including factory consumables, machinery, public relations, logistics, and staffing) for about 35%.

 Epson has business with 1,700 direct material suppliers mainly in Asia where our main manufacturing sites are located, and about half of our indirect materials spend is in Japan.